Reactive Attachment Disorder in Children

 Frequent changes in caregivers, such as changes in living situations or moving, can affect a child's stable attachment.
 Family instability, that is, separation between parents and living away from parents, can increase the likelihood of developing RAD (Reactive attachment disorder) in children.

-Physical abuse, such as exposure to abuse, can contribute to the development of fear in children.
+Physical abuse can contribute to the development of fear in children.
 Emotional abuse, such as criticism and rejection by caregivers, negatively affects children.
 Facing traumatic events hinders the ability to establish trust and leads to difficulties in forming relationships.

 Why Some Children May Be More Vulnerable

-While several factors may contribute to enhancing the risk of developing RAD, temperamental factors can play a role in increasing the risk of developing RAD.
+While several factors may contribute to increasing the risk of developing RAD, temperamental traits may also play a role.
 Children with naturally reactive temperaments may face problems in forming attachments.

 Management and Support for Children with Reactive Attachment Disorder (RAD)

-The management and support the children with RAD (Reactive attachment disorder) consists of various approaches, including therapy for RAD.
+Managing and supporting children with RAD (Reactive attachment disorder) consists of various approaches, including therapy for RAD.
 These can help the child build trust, improve emotional regulation, and build healthy relationships.

 Therapeutic Approaches